dipscope/TypeManager.TS/README.md

 ### Defining custom serializer

 You can create your own serializer or replace built in one.
 First you have to implement `Serializer` interface.
 It declares `serialize` and `deserialize` methods.
-Serialize method is called during conversion of JS object instance into plain JSON object.
+Serialize method is called during conversion of `JavaScript` object instance into a plain object.
 Deserialize method is called during backward conversion.
 Here is an example of possible definition for custom `DateTime` class.

 ```typescript
 import { Serializer, TypeLike, SerializerContext, Fn } from '@dipscope/type-manager/core';